top of page

 Dear Members,

 Bold Visions Conservation has taken the lead in creating a new National Monument along the Montana-Idaho border protecting the Gallatin Range.
 Our goal is to create the first Monument dedicated to wildlife.
-We are working to protect more than 1.6 million acres of land, but the focus of this monument is not land; it is vital for wildlife or antiquities, which are part of this land of Native Americans and early settlers.
-They are part of the journey of people and wildlife in the West.
+Meaning a Monument that does not allow trapping or the killing of any predator species.
+The area remains one of the most important wildlife corridors in the lower 48, and we are working to protect more than 1.6 million acres of land.
+The Rocky Mountain Tribal Leaders Council, supports this proposal as do some key conservation groups that will announce soon.
+They are part of the important connection of traditional peoples to the land and wildlife.

-We have mapped the area and written the reports we mentioned.
+We have mapped the area and written the biological reports mentioned.
 The time has come to protect this area to protect it from industrial logging, road construction, and the invasion of off-road vehicles.

-Please help us protect a vital unit of Yellowstone National Park while understanding the park is not large enough for the wildlife that needs those lands to thrive.
+Please help us protect a vital unit of Yellowstone National Park and essentially grow the park to more than 3.8 million acres, allowing wolves, grizzlies, bison, and other wildlife species to thrive.

 Read Mike Bader's